gracelang/language/languageSpec/spec.md

 The type of an object referred to by a variant variable
-(as determined by the type annotations in its declaration) can be examined using that object’s reified type information.
+(as determined by the type annotations in its declaration) can be examined using that object's reified type information.

 The only methods in the static type of a receiver with a variant type are methods present in all members